 What Else to Pack When Hiking a Long Distance Trail?

 Packing the right clothing for a long-distance trail like the Alpe Adria Trail is a tricky business.
-But there’s more to consider, like a well-stocked first aid kit or the crucial main gear to get right.
+But there’s more to consider, like a well-stocked first aid kit.
 I’ve written detailed guides for the entire equipment I took with me when hiking the Alpe Adria trail in spring 2022.
 You can find the entire packing list here or jump directly to the specific categories via the below links:

 I hope this is helpful for you in planning your own hiking adventure in nature!
 If you want to get right into planning your own trip, just check out my 2-week itinerary for the Alpe Adria trail.